POLICY FOR PROTECTION OF CHILDREN AND VULNERABLE ADULTS

 The welfare of the child and vulnerable adult is paramount, as enshrined in the Children Act 1989 and Care Act 2014.

 All children and vulnerable adults, regardless of age, disability, sex, race, religion or belief sexual orientation or gender reassignment, have the right to equal protection from all types of harm or abuse.
+Impact of previous experiences, their level of dependency, communication needs or other issues..

 Children Act 1989